Where to Stay in Miyazaki City with Kids: A Family Guide to Urban Bases (2026)

 a building with a lot of lights on it (Photo by Nichika Sakurai on Unsplash)

-Beppu has the highest volume of hot-spring water in Japan after Yellowstone — and the city built around it has more variety than any other onsen town in Kyushu.
-With kids, the choice isn’t whether to stay, it’s which area: oceanside resort, hillside ryokan, or central business hotel near the Hells.
-Each suits a different … Read more
+Beppu has the highest volume of hot-spring water in Japan after Yellowstone.
+The city built around it offers more onsen variety than any other town in Kyushu.
+With kids, the choice isn’t whether to stay — it’s which area.
+Oceanside resort, hillside ryokan, or a central business hotel near the Hells: each suits a different … Read more

 Where to Stay in Aso with Kids: A Family Guide to Kumamoto’s Volcano Highlands (2026)